Nickchapman3773/Uranium-Fever/docs/setupinstructions.md

 - `Right click` `the FPS Limit Bar`, which is located just to the right of the Framerate Limit text.
 This will open a submenu.
 - In the submenu, `check` the `Latent Sync` checkbox.
-- In the `Scan Mode` dropdown, select your `monitors refresh rate`.
+- In the `Scan Mode` dropdown, select your `monitor's refresh rate`.

 	![SK2](https://github.com/user-attachments/assets/f013262c-26b3-423a-8650-6378ed05f7f7)